pouchdb/pouchdb-server/README.md

 If you want to become one of our [wonderful contributors](https://github.com/pouchdb/express-pouchdb/graphs/contributors) then check out the [contributing guide](https://github.com/pouchdb/express-pouchdb/blob/master/CONTRIBUTING.md)!

+## Changelog

+`express-pouchdb` follows [semantic versioning](http://semver.org/).
+To see a changelog with all releases since v2.0.0, check out the [Github releases page](https://github.com/pouchdb/express-pouchdb/releases).

 ## License

 The MIT License.
 See [the LICENSE file](https://github.com/pouchdb/express-pouchdb/blob/master/LICENSE) for more information.